jldeen/pwshcore/README.md

 - CentOS 7
 - OpenSUSE 42

+#### WSL (Bash on Ubuntu on Windows 10 aka Windows Subsystem for Linux) is not currently suppored at this time.

 ### OpenSUSE Disclaimer
 Note: As of 12/27/17 OpenSUSE 42 is now supported.
 However, unlike the other supported distros, this version installs pwshcore via __direct download__.
 Until the repo version is officially supported without any human interaction, this script will install PowerShell Core using the direct download method.